microsoft/vscode-docs/docs/getstarted/theme-color-reference.md

 - `editor.findMatchBackground`: Color of the current search match.
 - `editor.findMatchHighlightBackground`: Color of the other search matches.
-- `editor.findRangeHighlightBackground`: Color the range limiting the search.
+- `editor.findRangeHighlightBackground`: Color the range limiting the search (Enable 'Find in Selection' in the find widget)

 The hover highlight is shown behind the symbol for which a hover is shown.